ucb-cyarp/laminarCommCharacterize/README.md

 It focuses on measuring the achieved data rates of the communication style used by Laminar.

+##Versions:
+**NOTE: Different benchmarking techniques are stored in different branches of the git repository, current versions include:**
+  - main: Standard FIFO with `__builtin_memcpy_inline`
+  - builtinMemcpyInlined_tmpAligned: Standard FIFO with `__builtin_memcpy_inline` and aligned temporary
+  - myNonTemporalMemcpyAligned: Standard FIFO with my implementation of memcpy with aligned vector intrinsics
+  - myMemcpyUnalignedWithAlignedTmp: Standard FIFO with my implementation of memcpy with unaligned vector intrinsics but with an aligned temporary
+  - myNonTemporalMemcpyAligned: FIFO using my non-temporal implementation of memcpy
+  - myNonTemporalMemcpyAligned-seperateLoadStore: FIFO using my non-temporal implementation of memcpy with seperate functions for load and store to take advantage of elements stored in cache

+*Note that duty cycle branches are unfinished.*

 ## Citing This Software:
 If you would like to reference this software, please cite Christopher Yarp's Ph.D. thesis.